svetlana-so/Mini_Discord_Clone/README.md

 ## Future Development

-- Responsive Design: Enhance the application's layout and styling to ensure optimal viewing and interaction experience across various devices and screen sizes.
 - Private Messaging: Implement functionality for users to send private messages to each other.
 - Message Editing and Deletion: Allow users to edit and delete their own messages.
 - User Profiles: Create user profiles with additional information and customization options.